The method of Methodism

 Growing in Faith

-Growing in Faith is a six week series that invites participants to learn more about your own faith and our Methodist tradition.
+Growing in Faith is a six-week series that invites participants to learn more about their own faith and our Methodist tradition.

 Covenant Prayer